polaris-maps/polaris/api/routes/README.md

 Server API Endpoints.

-As of 2/28/2022, each record represents and issue and has the following associated characteristics:
+As of 2/28/2022, each database record represents and issue and has the following associated characteristics:
 - location
 - description
 - status (Open, Closed, Permanent)